 Keep the Light On When You’re Not Home

-I actually really hate doing this because it’s so un-green, but I always try to either leave the radio on or the light on when we’re not home during the evening.
+I actually really hate doing this because it’s so environmentally unfriendly, but I always try to either leave the radio on or the light on when we’re not home during the evening.
 If we go out and won’t get back for a few hours, I feel much better because I know very few people would risk it if they didn’t know whether somebody is home or not.

 Know Thy Neighbor

-Honestly I wouldn’t degrade myself enough to spend time getting to know the seedy people that live in either building, but I think it’s good to learn what makes your neighbors tick so that if they start up with something, you can nip it in the bud right away.
+I think it’s good to learn what makes your neighbours tick so that if they start up with something, you can nip it in the bud right away.

 When my neighbor upstairs gets high, I can always tell that I’m going to have to call the cops later if I hear him yell “shut up” to his girlfriend.
 It’s never happened where he’s calmed down after that; usually, it escalates into threats of throwing each other off the balcony, the angry throwing of what sounds like very, very heavy objects, and screaming at each other.
 As soon as I hear him raise his voice, I call or text the property manager and she goes over there to remind them that it’s not appropriate behaviour.
 It usually saves us from a sleepless night or a visit from the cops.

 Don’t Be Afraid to Report

 The neighbor across the ally in the building next to us with the dog?
 Yeah, he’s just downright neglectful.
 He’ll leave it outside in 30 degree whether all day on the balcony.
 The dog is 10 pounds soaking wet, and it’s anxious and whining and scared.
 At first I didn’t want to report him to the SPCA because I didn’t want him to find out who did it – people like that can be dangerous – but finally I had enough of the obvious neglect that was going on and emailed the SPCA from an anonymous email address.